Yue-Hao14/DivvyUp-Group-Project/dev_documentation/user_stories.md

 * As a logged in user, I want to log out via an easy to find log out button on the navigation bar.
   * While on any page of the site:
-    * I can log out of my account and be redirected to a page displaying recent FauxTweets.
+    * I can log out of my account and be redirected to a splash page displaying information about the application.
       * So that I can easily log out to keep my information secure.

 ## Friends